pombredanne/prometheus_snyk_exporter/README.md

 A [prometheus exporter](https://prometheus.io) that scrapes the [snyk.io API](https://snyk.docs.apiary.io), collects aggregate information about your organiation's vulnerabilities, and exposes it as prometheus metrics.

+## Motivation

+The snyk.io dashboard provides a view of the current state of your project's security vulnerabilities.
+Snyk also offers an enterprise product with the ability to track the number of vulnerabilities over time.
+For many users, this may be sufficient.

+At DNAnexus, we're building a culture of observability and we wanted this information to be available to our internal monitoring system.
+This way, we can not only track our security vulnerabilities over time, but also set up our own custom alerts and internal [SLOs](https://landing.google.com/sre/book/chapters/service-level-objectives.html) using Prometheus.

 ## Prerequisites

 * An account with snyk.io.
 It's free for open source projects, and low-frequency scans private projects.